 Information about your visit

 Information About Your Location

-From your IP address, the City can tell generally where which City you are in when you are accessing our site, i.e., which city.
+From your IP address, the city can tell generally which city you are in when you are accessing this site.

 Information Third Parties Collect Electronically Automatically